Cloud CCTV

 Best for

+Large enterprises seeking an integrated security ecosystem and powerful AI tools.
 Avigilon offers Cloud video surveillance capabilities through Avigilon Alta, but its solutions often involve proprietary cameras and hybrid deployment.
 Its strengths lie in its enterprise-grade features and integration with Motorola’s security ecosystem.
 A global company, Avigilon’s UK presence is via resellers.

 Highlights